uhasker/getting-things-done-in-next-js/src/chapter3/02-marking-up-text.md

 > Also, if you don't use semantically correct HTML, your fellow developers will let you know about this in the _smuggest_ way possible which will feel bad for you.
 > After all, _you_ want to be one smuggly telling your collegue - "you know, I don't think that this is semantically correct".

-### Summary

-You learned how to mark up text in a semantically correct way.